environmentalscience/essm/README.rst

 .. image:: https://img.shields.io/github/license/environmentalscience/essm.svg
         :target: https://github.com/environmentalscience/essm/blob/master/LICENSE

-This package contains helpers to deal with physical variables and units in SageMath.
+This package contains helpers to deal with physical variables and units.

 The documentation is available on https://environmentalscience.github.io/essm/

 The quick installation for impatient users can be done by running::

-    sage -pip install essm
+    pip install essm